TankaJahari/cyclistic.charliesun/README.md

 ### Hour of Day:

-Visualizing the data for rides per hour of day showed some similarities *and* differences between the two user types.
+Visualizing the data for rides per hour of day showed both similarities differences between the two user types.

- - For annual members, the ride count started low in the early morning but saw a spike at 8AM.
-It then trails off until the early evening hours, peaking at 5PM.
+ - For annual members, the ride count started low in the early morning, trending upwards and seeing a spike at 8AM.
+It then trails off before rising again in the early evening hours, peaking at 5PM.

- - For casual members, the ride count also started low in the morning and continuously rose throughout the day peaking at around 5PM.
+ - For casual members, the ride count also started low in the morning but continuously trended upwards throughout the day peaking at around 5PM, after which it begins to trend downwards.

 ### Day of Week:

- - For casual members, the highest usage days were weekend days: Friday, Saturday, and Sunday, significantly peaking on Saturday
+ - For casual members, the highest usage days were weekend days: Friday, Saturday, and Sunday, significantly peaking on Saturday.

  - For annual members, the highest usage days were in the middle of the week: Tuesday, Wednesday, and Thursday.
-No day had a significant peak, and usage dropped off a bit on the weekend days.
+No day had a significant peak, and usage dropped off on the weekend days.

 ### Month: